-The points in Figure 16 correspond to the results of numerical simulations carried out by DECOSIM for conical and mound-shaped debris beds (see Table 3-7).
+The points in Figure 16 correspond to the results of numerical simulations carried out by DECOSIM for conical and mound-shaped debris beds (see Table 7).
 Evidently, the analytical formula predicts quite well the maximum temperature rise in the debris bed.
 Importantly, the results in Figure 16 are practically independent of debris bed shape and involve only few parameters, which reduce the uncertainties in the estimation of post-dryout behavior of debris beds.
 In the further work, relationship between the relative size of the dry zone and debris bed properties has to be obtained in order to apply the theory presented in the current work in the context of surrogate model for debris bed coolability and analysis of severe accidents risks.
+Note that recently these results were confirmed independently by MEWA simulations performed at VTT.